YatharthChauhan2362/Github-Actions-Learning/README.md

 **Github Actions CI/CD**

-## Github Actions
+# Github Actions

 GitHub Actions are automated processes that you can set up in your repository to build, test, package, release, or deploy your code.
 You can use them to automate your workflow and add custom behaviors to your repository.

-# Advantages of GIthub Actions
+## Advantages of GIthub Actions

 1. **Automation:**

 - GitHub Actions allow you to automate your workflow, so you don't have to manually build, test, package, release, or deploy your code.
 This can save you time and effort, and help you ensure that your code is always up-to-date and working as expected.

 2. **Customization:**

- GitHub Actions are highly customizable, so you can tailor your workflow to fit your specific needs.
+- GitHub Actions are highly customizable, so you can tailor your workflow to fit your specific needs.
 You can define custom triggers, use different actions and services, and configure your workflow to run on different platforms and environments.

 3. **Integration:**

- GitHub Actions integrate seamlessly with your repository, so you can easily set up and manage your workflow from within GitHub.
+- GitHub Actions integrate seamlessly with your repository, so you can easily set up and manage your workflow from within GitHub.
 You can also use them in combination with other tools and services, such as deployment platforms, package repositories, and continuous integration servers.

 4. **Collaboration:**

- GitHub Actions are collaborative, so you can share your workflow with your team and contribute to the development of open-source projects.
+- GitHub Actions are collaborative, so you can share your workflow with your team and contribute to the development of open-source projects.
 You can also use them to automate tasks that involve multiple repositories or organizations.

+## Key functionality of GitHub Actions

+GitHub Actions is a continuous integration and delivery (CI/CD) platform that allows you to automate your software development workflows.

+Some key functionality of GitHub Actions includes:

+1. Running tests and code checks automatically when you push code to your repository.

+2. Building and deploying your code to various environments automatically.

+3. Automating the release process for your code.

+4. Running custom scripts or actions in response to specific events such as creating or merging a pull request.

+Overall, GitHub Actions allows you to automate many of the tasks involved in the software development process, helping you save time and reduce the chance of errors.

+## Events

+1. **Push events:**

+- Triggered when you push code to a repository.

+2. **Pull request events:** Triggered when you create or update a pull request.

+3. **Issue events:**

+- Triggered when you open, close, or update an issue.

+4. **Release events:**

+- Triggered when you create or publish a release.

+5. **Comment events:**

+- Triggered when you comment on a commit, issue, or pull request.

+6. **Schedule events:**

+- Triggered on a schedule that you specify (e.g., daily, weekly).

+Example:

+    on:
+        push:
+            branches:
+                - master
+    pull_request:
+        branches:
+            - master

+In this example, the workflow is named "CI" and it is triggered by two types of events: push events and pull request events.
+The workflow will run only when code is pushed to the master branch or when a pull request is created against the master branch.